jrtashjian/esi-client/docs/Api/IndustryApi.md

 // Configure OAuth2 access token for authorization: evesso
 $config = EsiClient\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

-$apiInstance = new EsiClient\EsiClient\Api\IndustryApi(
+$apiInstance = new EsiClient\Api\IndustryApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
     $config
 );
 $character_id = 56; // int | An EVE character ID
-$datasource = "datasource_example"; // string | The server name you would like data from
+$datasource = "tranquility"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$include_completed = True; // bool | Whether to retrieve completed character industry jobs.
+$include_completed = true; // bool | Whether to retrieve completed character industry jobs.
 Only includes jobs from the past 90 days
 $token = "token_example"; // string | Access token to use if unable to set a header

 try {